ricksonmenezes/wego-assignment/ReadMe.md

 2. You will see a folder called wego-assignment.
 Enter that folder.
 On a test machine, from cmd, I was only able to see the read me file.
     You can run command:
         git branch
     and it will display the name of the branch "main".
+Please make sure the branch checked out is main. before proceeding to pt.3

 3. Run the command: docker-compose up --build
     This command will download mvn that will build the jar file and copy it to app docker image and then run two containers from the two images